 The online operations and project management degree curriculum is designed to prepare you to overcome challenges and take advantage of opportunities in day-to-day operations and project management.
 The program's balance between operations management and project management classes will leave you with a comprehensive set of skills you can use to advance your career.

 The operations and project management curriculum is offered online and in a blended online and face-to-face format at several of our regional campuses, so you can earn your degree when it’s most convenient for you.
 Also, because the faculty teaching the operations and management classes bring years of firsthand experience in these industries, you will benefit from their relevant real-world experiences and application of classroom learning to the business environment.

-Select Two of the Following:
+Select Three of the Following:

 MAT-210: Calculus I